samarammar/E_Commerce_Task/README.md

 - Kotlin FLow

 You can find code divided into 3 layers:
-Presentation
+- Presentation
-Domain
+- Domain
-Data
+-Data

-and th Dependency Injection Folder.
+and the Dependency Injection Folder.